davidhalter/jedi-vim/README.rst

     let g:jedi#popup_select_first = 0

 Here are a few more defaults for actions, read the docs (``:help jedi-vim``) to get more information.
-You can change them
+If you set them to ``""``, they are not assigned.

 .. code-block:: vim